 Patagonia Ear Flap Hat

-Updated this season with a new shape and recycled wool/nylon blended yarn, the Ear Flap Hat has great coverage for extra-cold days.
+Made with a warm and comfortable blend of recycled wool/recycled nylon, the Ear Flap Hat provides great coverage for extra-cold days.

-- Soft recycled wool/nylon blend keeps your head and ears warm on the coldest days
+- Soft recycled wool/recycled nylon blend keeps your head and ears warm on the coldest days

-- The side flaps cover your ears for extra warmth and comfort
+- Side flaps cover your ears for warmth and comfort

-- There are two braided tassels on the ear flaps and a small one on top for added style and fun
+- Two braided tassels on the earflaps and a small pom on top

 - 133 g (4.7 oz)